This accident was investigated and this report was compiled by me. As usual, names are omitted.

 entire area around the T55 tank to a distance of 40 metres each

 side North and South, 25 metres West and 70 metres East should

-be cleared/recleared using proven methods involving the removal
+be searched and cleared/recleared using proven methods involving the removal

 of all metal fragments.
 Preliminary checks close to the T55